45 Best Documentaries on YouTube You Can Watch for Free

-These well-dressed men are known to spend thousands of dollars on designer clothes and accessories, despite the fact that most of them live in poverty-stricken communities in Congo, Central Africa.
+These well-dressed men are known to spend thousands of dollars on designer clothes and accessories.
+This is despite the fact that most of them live in poverty-stricken communities in Congo, Central Africa.

-These days, we are made to believe that eating organic food is healthier, so people are willing to pay more to get those products on their tables.
+These days, we are made to believe that eating organic food is healthier, so people are willing to pay a higher amount to get these products on their tables.

 This documentary, produced by Renegade Inc. and directed by Ross Ashcroft, explains how the world works and what could be done to create a better society.

-The title refers to what the film creators identify as American-led ills: financial misconduct, violence, appalling poverty, and the environmental crisis.
+The title refers to what the film creators identify as American-led ills: financial misconducts, violence, appalling poverty, and the environmental crisis.
 The film hopes to inspire the audience to take action for change.

 If you’re not new to this blog, you’ve probably come across several articles about meditation and mindfulness.
 We believe that these practices have a positive effect on health and well-being.

-The Power of Meditation features various meditation practices for achieving relaxation, healing, and happiness, as well as developing positive emotions.
-The film is a good starting point for those who want to gain a deeper understanding of meditation.
+The Power of Meditation features various practices of meditation for achieving relaxation, healing, and happiness, as well as developing positive emotions.
+The film is a good starting point for those who want to gain a deeper understanding about meditation

 This film, produced by Anthony Chene, attempts to find answers to the question, “Who are we really?”

-If you are looking for ways to develop self-awareness, this movie is a good jump-off point.
+If you are looking for ways to develop self-awareness, this movie is a good jump-off point to find answers.
 The film contains insightful interviews that create modern-day interpretations of our true purpose here on earth.

-More and more people are waking and finding solutions to global crises.
+More and more people are waking up to find solutions to global crises.
 Some of these individuals formed an off-the-grid community in Australia, living a simpler lifestyle to help save the planet.